 Conversations about graduation being moved to July have restarted and are looking positive.
 This does however, mean re-submitters will not be able to graduate with their class in the ceremony.
-[TO DISCUSS]

 The Union is about to enter into an agreement with CoWA (College of West Anglia) regarding Veterinary Nursing students and their ability to use our services which is an exciting step forward!
+UPDATE: This has now happened!
+Vet Nursing Students can now be committee members of societies!

 I'll be looking into vision visits to the open university to look into how we can better represent degree apprenticeship students.
+UPDATE: Email has been sent, waiting to secure dates for visits.

 I'm writing to local MPs to discuss the Let's Be Honest report as well as the possibility of student discounted public transport in Cambridge.
+UPDATE: Both MPs have replied, setting up dates currently.

 Peter Taylor House will be opening on October 2nd - I invite you all to attend!
+UPDATE: Hope you love it!